daattali/beautiful-jekyll/capstone/about.md

 ---

 During the last two months of the MDS program (mid April to late June each year), our students work in teams with an external capstone partner and a teaching fellow mentor to address a question facing the capstone partner's organization using data science.
-Read on to learn more about the type of projects that we address!

-Do you belong to an organization that is interested in participating as a capstone partner?
-Check out our ["Should I Participate?"](./capstone/should_i_participate) page.
-Want to apply to be a capstone partner?
-Check out our [selection procedure](./captone/selection).
-We are eager to hear from you!
+This page provides an overview of the MDS capstone project.
+You may also be interested in the [capstone proposal guidelines](./capstone/proposal), the [timeline and procedures](./captone/selection), and the [FAQ](./capstone/faq).

 ## The Capstone Projects